 The products your clients want

 Private banks aren’t just looking for relationship managers with loyal clients and large AUMs.
-The products that your clients need must match those the new bank can provide, says Clarence Law, a business advisor in private banking.
+The products that your clients need must match those the new bank can provide, says Clarence Law, a business advisor in private banking in Singapore.
 Not all firms can offer investment banking services or large credit facilities, for example.

 Your approach to winning new business

-“There’s clear evidence that client loyalty to wealth management firms is increasing, but loyalty to RMs is decreasing,” says Mark Miles, European head of wealth management at consultancy McLagan.
+“There’s clear evidence that client loyalty to wealth management firms is increasing, but loyalty to RMs is decreasing,” says Mark Miles from consultancy McLagan.
 “So focus on how you will generate new business from outside your existing client base.
 Simply talking about how many clients you can bring with you is becoming outdated.”
 Kwak from Morgan McKinley adds: “Share the channels you use to win new business – for example, social events, referrals from existing clients, and networking with intermediaries like M&A bankers and lawyers.”

 The strength of your referrals